 Let's start with the sugar cookie.
 This sugar cookie base is made with kamut flour.
 It is an ancient grain that is starting to make a comeback and is so healthy and delicious.
 You can use any wheat flour of choice, but let me just recommend this kamut flour if you have never tried it before and are looking for something healthier.

-The cream cheese icing adds a creamy layer between the sugar cookie base and the fresh fruit.
+The plant-based cream cheese icing adds a creamy layer between the sugar cookie base and the fresh fruit.
 I reduced the sugar in this cream cheese icing, which allows the natural flavors in the fruit to shine through.

 Another thing that makes this fruit pizza so tasty is all of the delicious seasonal fruits this recipe is packed with!